veselinastaneva/th-docs/deployment/sklearn.md

 ## Advanced Deployment Guide

-We have enriched the Deployment with many options to ensure a seamless and clear process.
+The Deployment process in TeachableHub is quite automated and seamless, but it also offers many additional options that help you and your team to keep a neat workflow and speak the same language.

 ### Schema & Features Validation (optional, recommended)

-Although TeachableHub has some built-in validation options, you can further fine-tune those in accordance with your specific case.

-WE ARE TRYING TO DO IT AUTOMATICALLY.
-Change the text here.???//

 For Data Scientists working with ndarrays and with numbers is business as usual.
 On the other side for the Back-end or the Front-end engineers working with JSON data and object is an everyday job.
 Not getting lost in translation is essential and configuring this is the connection between these two worlds.
-Surely, you'll become your Team's SuperHero right away! 😉
+Surely, if you use the `Schema & Freature Validtion`, you'll bring more clarity and become the team's SuperHero right away! 😉

 Deployment schema enables the TeachableHub Serving API to accept human-readable features.
 Furthermore, it ensures those features will be validated before they are sent to the model.